abaiao-r/ft_irc/README.md

 ## Resources to Study

-- C++98 Documentation
+- C++ Documentation
 - Network Programming Resources
 - IRC Protocol Specifications
 - Clean Code Practices

 ## Reference Client

-HexChat is the reference IRC client used for evaluation.
+HexChat is the reference IRC client used for this project.

 ## How to Run